ghanning/MultiViewRoomLayout/README.md

 If your predictions are based only on a subset of the images in each tuple (e.g. you used the first 5 images out of the 10 for ScanNet++) specify this with the `--num_images` argument.

-*Note*: The script assumes that the ScanNet++ DSLR images have been undistorted, which can be done by the [ScanNet++ Toolbox](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#undistortion-convert-fisheye-images-to-pinhole-with-opencv).
+**Note**: The script assumes that the ScanNet++ DSLR images have been undistorted, which can be done by the [ScanNet++ Toolbox](https://github.com/scannetpp/scannetpp?tab=readme-ov-file#undistortion-convert-fisheye-images-to-pinhole-with-opencv).

 ## Creating the datasets

-Below we document the steps taken to create the two datasets.
+Below we document the steps taken to create the training, validation and test splits of ScanNet++ and the 2D-3D-Semantics dataset.
 To run this code some additional dependencies are needed:

 ```bash
 pip install -r requirements_extra.txt
 ```

+**Note**: The ScanNet++ "multi_room" split was constructed in a different way, using an internally developed room layout annotation tool.

 ### ScanNet++